vitalitylearning2021/interpolationCUDA/index.md

 ## Technical requirements

 The main prerequisites regard the fundamentals of C/C++ and CUDA programming and basic elements of calculus, especially function approximation.
+Concerning CUDA, a reference introductory book is [\[1\]](#id="CUDA_BY_EXAMPLE") while a reference advanced book is [\[2\]](#id="HWU").
+The GitHub link for all the code files is: [https://github.com/vitalitylearning2021/interpolationCUDA](https://github.com/vitalitylearning2021/interpolationCUDA).

 ## The interpolation problem

-Interpolation consists of approximately reconstructing the values of a function by properly combining its samples.
+Interpolation [\[3\]](#id="BURDEN_FAIRES" ) consists of approximately reconstructing the values of a function by properly combining its samples.
 The *interpolation points* are the points where the function needs to be reconstructed and are located within the region covered by the function samples, as in Figure [1](#interpolationProblem).
 Thanks to interpolation, the properties of a function are “coded” within a certain number of properly chosen samples.
 The problem of reconstructing a function in the region outside that covered by the samples is called *extrapolation*.
 Extrapolation requires techniques completely different from those used for interpolation and is not dealt with here.
 Figure [1](#interpolationProblem) below shows an example of the interpolation problem:

 <p align="center">
   <img src="interpolationProblem.png" width="400" id="interpolationProblem">